statgenetics/statgen-courses/docker/README.md

 bash vm-setup.sh
 ```

-You should then see a script `statgen-setup` under your account folder if you type `ls`.
+You will find `vm-setup.sh` script in `src` folder of this repo.

-To set it up for selected exercise, for example for `vat` and `pseq` exercises,
+To set it up for selected tutorial, for example for `vat` and `pseq` tutorials,

 ```
-./statgen-setup launch --exercise vat pseq
+statgen-setup launch --tutorials vat pseq
 ```